Super Ball: History

 In the late 1960s, Wham-O made a giant Super Ball roughly the size of a bowling ball as a promotional stunt.
 It fell from the 23rd story window (some reports say the roof) of an Australian hotel and destroyed a parked convertible car on the second bounce.

 Composer Alcides Lanza purchased several Super Balls in 1965 as toys for his son, but soon he started experimenting with the sounds that they made when rubbed along the strings of a piano.
 This resulted in his composition Plectros III (1971), in which he specifies that the performer should use a pair of Super Balls on sticks as mallets with which to strike and rub the strings and case of a piano.

-Lamar Hunt, founder of the American Football League and owner of the Kansas City Chiefs, watched his children playing with a Super Ball and then coined the term Super Bowl.
-He wrote a letter to NFL commissioner Pete Rozelle dated July 25, 1966: "I have kiddingly called it the 'Super Bowl,' which obviously can be improved upon."
+Lamar Hunt, founder of the American Football League (AFL) and owner of the Kansas City Chiefs, watched his children play with a Super Ball and then coined the term Super Bowl.
+He wrote a letter to National Football League (NFL) commissioner Pete Rozelle dated July 25, 1966: "I have kiddingly called it the 'Super Bowl,' which obviously can be improved upon."
 The league's franchise owners had decided on the name AFL–NFL World Championship Game, but the media immediately picked up on Hunt's Super Bowl name, which became official beginning with the third annual game in 1969.

 Physical properties

-According to one study "If a pen is stuck in a hard rubber ball and dropped from a certain height, the pen may bounce to several times that height."
+According to one study, "If a pen is stuck in a hard rubber ball and dropped from a certain height, the pen may bounce to several times that height."
 If a Super Ball is dropped without spin onto a hard surface, with a small ball bearing on top of the Super Ball, the bearing rebounds to a great height.

 High school physics teachers use Super Balls to educate students on usual and unusual models of impacts.

-The "rough" nature of a Super Ball makes its impact characteristics different from otherwise similar smooth balls.
+The "rough" nature of a Super Ball makes its impact characteristics different from those of otherwise similar smooth balls.
 The resulting behavior is quite complex.
-The Super Ball has been used as an illustration of the principle of Time Reversal Invariance.
+The Super Ball has been used as an illustration of the principle of time reversal invariance.

 A Super Ball is observed to reverse the direction of spin on each bounce.
 This effect depends on the tangential compliance and frictional effect in the collision.
 It cannot be explained by rigid body impact theory, and would not occur were the ball perfectly rigid.
 Tangential compliance is the degree to which one body clings to rather than slips over another at the point of impact.